mlops-2425q1-mds-upc/MLOPS_Team4/docs/model_card.md

 - twitter
 - text classification
 ---
-# Model Card for Model ID
+# Model Card for LSTM

 <!-- Provide a quick summary of what the model is/does. -->

-This modelcard aims to be a base template for new models.
-It has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md?plain=1).
+This model card has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md?plain=1).

 ## Model Details